thegeeklab/hugo-geekdoc/exampleSite/content/usage/code_blocks.md

 ## Highlight shortcode

 Hugo has a build-in shortcode for syntax highlighting.
-To work properly with this theme, you have to set following options in your sites config:
+To work properly with this theme, you have to set following options in your site configuration:

 {{< tabs "uniqueid" >}}
 {{< tab "TOML" >}}